top of page

 12. Can I remove 'settled' status from CIBIL?

 Not directly.
-Options: (a) Pay waived amount later + request reclassification (bank's discretion), (b) Dispute if settlement was error, (c) Add consumer statement explaining situation.
+Options: (a) Pay waived amount later + request reclassification (bank's discretion), (b) Dispute if settlement was error, (c) Add consumer statement explaining the situation.

 13. What is a settlement deed?